A moduli stack of tropical curves: Introduction

-All of the aforementioned perspectives on $M_{g,n}^{\trop}$ regard it as a set, albeit sometimes with additional structure.
-Without accounting for automorphisms, these moduli spaces do not admit universal curves.
+All of the aforementioned perspectives on $M_{g,n}^{\trop}$ are essentially $1$-categorical; that is, they regard $M_{g,n}^{\trop}$ as a set with additional structure.
+Without accounting for automorphisms from a $2$-categorical point of view, these moduli spaces do not admit universal curves.
 In particular, the tropical forgetful map $\pi_{g,n+1}\mathrel{\mathop:}M_{g,n+1}^{\trop}\rightarrow M_{g,n}^{\trop}$, as constructed in \cite[Section 8]{AbramovichCaporasoPayne_tropicalmoduli}, cannot be the universal curve.
 The problem lies in the fact that the topological preimage $\pi_{g,n+1}^{-1}\big([\Gamma]\big)$ of a point $[\Gamma]$ in $M_{g,n}^{\trop}$ is not the tropical curve $\Gamma$ itself, but rather the quotient $\Gamma/\!\Aut(\Gamma)$ (see Figure \ref{figure_M12}).
 In the case $g=0$, when no stack structure is necessary due to the absence of nontrivial automorphisms, this is not a problem (see \cite{FrancoisHampe_universalfamilies}).

 An analogous problem also arises in the algebraic world: Given a point $[C]$ in the coarse algebraic moduli space $\Mbar_{g,n}$, its preimage under the forgetful morphism (on the level of coarse moduli spaces) is not $C$ itself but rather the quotient $C/\!\Aut(C)$. {The solution to this problem}, by Deligne--Mumford \cite{DeligneMumford_moduliofcurves} and Knudsen \cite{Knudsen_projectivityII}, was to replace $\Mbar_{g,n}$ with the fine moduli stack $\calMbar_{g,n}$.
 Using this language, the preimage via $\pi_{g,n+1}$ of $[C]$ in $\calMbar_{g,n+1}$ (in the sense of taking $2$-categorical fibered products) is in fact $C$ itself.